 Right of privacy and the right to sleep has always been treated to be a fundamental right like a right to breathe, to eat, to drink, to blink, etc. An individual is entitled to sleep as comfortably and as freely as he breathes.
 Sleep is essential for a human being to maintain the delicate balance of health necessary for its very existence and survival.

-Co-writer: Advocate Saurabh Srivastava
+Co-author: Advocate Saurabh Srivastava